Sales Market

 Following several years with no investment in the region, we are now observing a revival in tourism development with several projects under construction.
 Top quality real estate can achieve up to, and even upwards, of €10,000/sq m in new homes.

 High dependence on the foreign market was reflected in the highest regional fall in housing sales in 2020, with a decrease of 19% in Algarve.
-In 2022, the number of house solds (more than 15,000) was 8% higher than in 2019.
+In 2022, the number of house solds (more than 15,000) was 8% higher than in 2019 but in 2023 there was a decrease, reaching 11,335.

 Lisbon North Coast